kolluri-rk/PowerBI-Embedded-US-Government-Samples/README.md

-# PowerBI Embedded for US Government cloud and embedding Q&A (for all tenant types)
+# Power BI Embedded for US Government cloud and embedding Q&A (for all tenant types)
 This demonstrates how to use Power BI embedded in US Goverment cloud and how to embed Q&A. This is an extended sample of Microsoft's **[App Owns Data](https://github.com/Microsoft/PowerBI-Developer-Samples)**.

 ## US Government power-bi embedded